Franco-Prussian

 Extract from Monthly Bulletin no. 27 of September 1870.

-With regard to this article, an agreement between Germain Rampont (Director General of the Post Office) and Joseph Rosshirt (Postal Administrator in the occupied territories) stated in its first article that: "Simple letters from Paris to French territory occupied by German troops, and vice versa, will be subject to a tax of 40 centimes.
-Each of the contracting parties will collect 20 centimes, so that no accounting will be made for the exchange of these letters.
-For letters weighing more than 10 grams, the tax will be established according to the French progression of franked letters.
-Letters in question will be delivered to the German Office in Versailles, sorted by department".
+"Ordinary letters from Paris to French territories occupied by German troops, and vice versa, will be subject to a tax of 40 centimes.
+Each of the contracting parties will collect 20 centimes, ensuring that no accounting will be required for the exchange of these letters.
+For letters weighing more than 10 grams, the tax will be calculated according to the French postage scale for franked letters.
+Such letters will be delivered to the German office in Versailles, sorted by department."

-On 10 March 1871, a postal agreement (valid from 24 March) between Rampon and von Stephan enabled the French postal administration to take over the postal service in the occupied departments.
-The mixed port therefore ceased to exist in these departments, but postal relations with the “ceded” territories of Alsace and Lorraine continued.
+On 10 March 1871, a postal agreement between Rampont and von Stephan (effective from 24 March 1871) enabled the French postal administration to resume postal services in the occupied departments.
+This agreement marked the end of the mixed postage system in these areas.
+However, postal relations with Alsace and Lorraine, which had been ceded to Germany, remained subject to different regulations.

 Extract from notice no. 167 published in the Verordnungen und Amtliche Nachrichten für Elsass-Lothringen.